a collection of informative excerpts from conversations with people more knowledgeable than me

 note this is skewed towards England, especially the Londonwards side

-i also recommend the DIY HRT directory
+i also recommend the DIY HRT directory and especially A PRACTICAL GUIDE TO FEMINIZING HRT

 before having a blood test, ensure you are hydrated (otherwise your blood will be viscous and they will need to poke many holes in you instead of few)